George C. Marshall: Planned invasion of Europe

 During World War II, Marshall was instrumental in preparing the U.S. Army and Army Air Forces for the invasion of Continental Europe.
 Marshall wrote the document that would become the central strategy for all Allied operations in Europe.
-During the Arcadia Conference he convinced the United Kingdom to accept this strategy, including the focus on defeating Germany first and the establishment of international unified commands in control of all Allied forces in a given theatre.
-His push for unity of command, in particular through the Combined Chiefs of Staff and the American-British-Dutch-Australian Command, was met with resistance from the British Armed Forces under Alan Brooke because the scheme would allow the United States to dominate the Western Allied war effort, but the British government ultimately approved.
+During the Arcadia Conference, he convinced the United Kingdom to accept this strategy, including the focus on defeating Germany first and the establishment of international unified commands in control of all Allied forces in a given theatre.
+His push for unity of command, in particular through the Combined Chiefs of Staff and the American-British-Dutch-Australian Command, met with resistance from the British Armed Forces under Alan Brooke because the scheme would allow the United States to dominate the Western Allied war effort, but the British government ultimately approved.

-He initially scheduled Operation Overlord for April 1, 1943, but met with strong opposition from Winston Churchill, who convinced Roosevelt to commit troops to Allied invasion of Sicily for the invasion of Italy.
-Some authors think that World War II could have ended earlier if Marshall had had his way; others think that such an invasion would have meant utter failure.
+He initially scheduled Operation Overlord for 1 April 1943, but met with strong opposition from Winston Churchill, who convinced Roosevelt to commit troops to Operation Husky for the invasion of Italy.
 Marshall and his advisors also opposed the Allied invasion of French North Africa after it became clear that Vichy France would offer resistance, concerns over an Axis intervention through Francoist Spain and Gibraltar, and suspicions that the operation was intended to defend European colonial territory with little strategic value to the war.

 When rumors circulated that Marshall would become the Supreme Commander of Operation Overlord, many critics viewed the potential transfer as a demotion, since he would leave his position as Chief of Staff of the Army and lose his seat on the Combined Chiefs of Staff.
 While Marshall enjoyed considerable success in working with Congress and Roosevelt, he refused to lobby for the position.
 Roosevelt selected Eisenhower, in large part because he did not want to do without Marshall in the Chief of Staff position.
 He told Marshall, "I didn't feel I could sleep at ease if you were out of Washington."

-On December 16, 1944, Marshall became the first American Army general to be promoted to the newly created rank of General of the Army, a five-star rank that is the American equivalent of field marshal.
-He was the second American to be promoted to a five-star rank, as William Leahy was promoted to fleet admiral the previous day.
+On 16 December 1944, Marshall became the first American general to be promoted to the newly created rank of general of the Army, a five-star rank that placed senior American commanders on an equal footing with the field marshals of European Allies; Marshall had objected to being awarded the title of field marshal, as it would have given him the title of "Marshal Marshall".

-Throughout the remainder of World War II, Marshall coordinated Allied operations in Europe and the Pacific.
+Throughout the remainder of World War II, Marshall coordinated Allied operations in both Europe and the Pacific.
 He was characterized as the organizer of Allied victory by Churchill.
 Time magazine named Marshall Man of the Year for 1943.
-Marshall resigned his post of chief of staff on November 18, 1945, but did not retire, as regulations stipulate that Generals of the Army remain on active duty for life.
+Marshall resigned his post of chief of staff on 18 November 1945, but did not retire, as regulations stipulate that generals of the Army remain on active duty for life.
 He was succeeded as Army chief of staff by General of the Army Dwight Eisenhower.
+During this time, he also received a Bronze oak leaf cluster to his Army DSM for his unprecedented work from 1939 to 1945.
+The medal's citation reads: